 - Creation and dissemination of transition plans for Fat Cookie and mod_auth_eid client services

-- Transition of all Fat Cookie services and of all mod_auth_eid-authenticated services to the new authentication system and new version of mod_auth_eid, with full client support
+- Transition of all Fat Cookie services and of all mod_auth_eid-authenticated services to the new authentication system, with full client support

 - Creation and dissemination of transition plans for UT Direct client services